MKLau/lemrio_seminar/README.md

 - The far reach of the city
 - Complex systems = many players and indirect effects matter
 - How do we quantify and manage systems?
+- IO and MRIO models
-- A new equation for a new era in science
+- A new equation for a new era in science E = F(I-A)^-1
 - Work = Forest Land Embodied in Trade
 - Analysis = Structure = Robustness
 - Next up = Climate change impacts and global scale